 If you are an elected official, you may think a little distressed area of community poverty is well hidden, but the bad news is that rail, planes, transit, and highways all display community poverty quite well.
 Your local television news or Internet maps will blow your cover.
 So it won't go away.
 A uniformly low-income neighborhood is the least likely of urban or community problems to heal itself.

-A few areas in the U.S. might make it over the crest of the hill through dedicated and skilled professionals effectively targeting Community Development Block Grant and many other federal, state, and local programs into a particular area.
+A few areas in the U.S. might make it over the crest of the hill through dedicated and skilled professionals effectively targeting federal, state, and local programs into a particular area.
 Almost every county in the U.S. is part of a community action agency, which is a private organization (with public official representation) charged with fighting community poverty.

 Occasionally a single new employer will lift the tide.
-But mostly it takes difficult and detailed block by block community development and intense effort with individuals to overcome poverty, and not merely relocate it to another area of low-income neighborhood.
+But mostly it takes difficult, detailed, block by block community development and intense effort with individuals to overcome poverty, and not merely relocate it to another area of low-income neighborhood.

 Discrimination still certainly exists, but even more importantly, racial segregation in residential areas and in the social arena separates African-American and Hispanic households from the best schools, the social networks by which we hear about employment, and the variety of job opportunities that are necessary to begin on a low rung of the ladder and have a better opportunity waiting for you in a couple of years.